LTUC/amman-dotnet-401d2/curriculum/class-11/facilitator/DEMO.md

 Note: Demos as they exist in the `/demo` folder are provided in their **completed** state.

 This demo feels like a lecture and is a lot of the "Resource" material repeated.
-It's important to use this sequence to solidify the core Database and ERD concepts in an organized fashion, by building it out as an active and interactive part of lecture.
+It's important to use this sequence to solidify the core Database and ERD concepts in an organized fashion, by building it out as an active and interactive part ofkk lecture.

 ![ERD Demo Image](../demo/erd.png)